dantard/qrgrader/README.md

 # qrgrader
 This framework allows generating multiple answers randomized exams and grade them.

+## Overview
+qrgrader is an innovative framework designed for generating and grading exams using 2D barcodes, specifically QR codes.
+This approach allows for the creation of multiple randomized versions of exams and provides an automated grading process.
+The primary goal is to streamline the examination process, making it more efficient and less prone to human error.

+Key Features:
+- Randomized Exam Generation: Easily create multiple versions of exams with randomized questions.
+- Automated Grading: Scan completed exams and automatically grade them using QR codes embedded in the exam papers.
+- Integration with LaTeX: Utilize LaTeX for formatting and generating exam documents.
+- Google Drive Integration: Upload and manage exam results directly in Google Sheets for easy access and sharing.
+- Interactive Grading Tool: Use a Qt-based application to manually review and adjust grades if necessary.
+The framework includes several command-line tools (qrworkspace, qrgenerator, qrscanner, and qrgrader) to facilitate the entire process from exam creation to grading and result management.

 ## Installation

 To install qrgrader clone the repository as (in a Linux machine):